Satisfraction/MatTool/README.md

 # MatTool
-This code provides a search interface for keywords, exceptions and methods.
+This code provides a search interface for keywords, exceptions and methods of Python.

 Usage Description: